ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Method

-\textbf{Physically Grounded Dataset.} The PhysObjects dataset~\cite{gao2023physically} was employed to infuse the model with a nuanced understanding of physical properties.
-This dataset features eight core physical concepts, but we selectively utilized annotations relevant to our focus—specifically, those related to liquid storage suitability, sealability, and transparency as listed in Table~\ref {tab:list_phy_concept}.
+The PhysObjects Dataset~\cite{gao2023physically} was employed to infuse the model with a nuanced understanding of physical properties.
+This dataset features eight core physical concepts, but we selectively utilized annotations relevant to our focus—specifically, those related to liquid storage suitability, seal-ability, and transparency as listed in Table~\ref {tab:list_phy_concept}.